Stopsley Striders

 She started her year with one aim and that was to run under 3 hours for a marathon.
 In her preparation she won and set PB’s in almost every race she ran.
 She won the Beds County Cross Country Championship , and the Milton Keynes half marathon.
 She was the first lady for Bedfordshire in the Inter Counties Cross Country and second in the Oakley 20 miles.
 She ran the London Marathon achieving her aim with a time of 2hours 54 minutes 32 seconds.
 Then after that there was only one way of improving and that was to target a place on the England Vet 40 team in the Home Internationals Cross Country.
 She continued throughout the summer winning the Luton 5 mile and County Championships.
 She was second in the British Masters UK 5,000mtrs, she ran the fastest leg in the Stevenage relays and won the Eastern Vets 3,000metres.
 She was first lady in the Inter Counties 5,000mtrs and is ranked second vet 40 in the UK.
 She was first lady in the race and in the county in the Bedford 10k.
 Amazing achievements you might say but then just the week before Striders celebrated our 30th Anniversary she was called up to run for England and so became the first ever first claim Strider runner to get an international call up.
 There is just one thing we would like to say before we finish.

 Having known this lady and ran with her for many years she deserves every accolade she has won.
-She is an inspiration to many runners, taking her awards in a very humble way and always encourages others when she can.
+She is an inspiration to many runners, taking her awards in a very humble way and

 We hope that the winning ways and PB’s continue for our very deserving Veteran woman for 2012